 You'll be assessed through a mixture of technical qualifications, similar to apprenticeships, and be tested on specialist industry skills you've learnt in the classroom.

-You'll usually need GCSEs in Maths and English at Grade 4 or above to apply for T-Levels, and you might need a Grade 5 in specific subjects you want to study.
+To apply for T Levels, you might need a Grade 5 in specific subjects you want to study.

 University-level vocational study